wso2-extensions/mi-connector-bigquery/docs/config.md

    2. Go to "https://developers.google.com/oauthplayground/".
    3. Select all the scopes available under **Select & authorize APIs** to authorize the BigQuery API.
    4. Select **Exchange authorization code for tokens** and click **Exchange authorization code for token**.
 You can then get the access token from the **Access token** section.
 Be sure to note the access token for future use.
    5. Go to "https://console.developers.google.com/" and log in with the google account you already created.
-You can then create a new project using the dropdown in the top bar.
+You can then create a new project using the drop down option in the top menu.
 Be sure to note the project Id for future use.
    6. Go to the **API** tab under **APIs & auth** and enable the **BigQuery** API.
-   7. Go to the **Credentials** tab under **APIs & auth**, select **OAuth 2.0 client ID**, and add the credentials.(Configure the consent screen and then create a client ID for a **Web application**.
-Be sure to note the redirect uri for future use.)
+   7. Go to the **Credentials** tab under **APIs & auth**, select **OAuth 2.0 client ID**, and add the credentials.
+You need to configure the consent screen and then create a client ID for a **Web application**.
+Be sure to note the redirect uri for future use.
    8. Note the client ID and client secret for future use.
-   9. Get the authorization code by sending a GET request to the following URL (replace the <redirect_uri> and <client_ID> with the redirect uri and client ID values noted in the previous steps.
-Note the authorization code for future use): https://accounts.google.com/o/oauth2/auth?redirect_uri=<redirect_uri>&response_type=code&client_id=<client_ID>&scope=https://www.googleapis.com/auth/bigquery&approval_prompt=force&access_type=offline.
+   9. Get the authorization code by sending a GET request to the following URL (replace the <redirect_uri> and <client_ID> with the redirect uri and client ID values noted in the previous steps): https://accounts.google.com/o/oauth2/auth?redirect_uri=<redirect_uri>&response_type=code&client_id=<client_ID>&scope=https://www.googleapis.com/auth/bigquery&approval_prompt=force&access_type=offline.
+      Note the authorization code for future use.
-   10. Get the access token and refresh token by sending a POST request to URL given below.
-Be sure to use an x-www-form-urlencoded body with the code, client_id, client_secret, and redirect_uri values noted before, and also set the grant_type to **authorization_code**.
+  10. Get the access token and refresh token by sending a POST request to the URL given below.
+Be sure to use an x-www-form-urlencoded body with the <code>, <client_id>, <client_secret>, and <redirect_uri> values noted before, and also set the grant_type to **authorization_code**.
 Note the access token and refresh token for future use.

        https://www.googleapis.com/oauth2/v3/token.

-### Using service account
+### Using the service account

    1. Open the [Service Accounts](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?) page in the GCP console.
    2. Click **Select** to open a project.